 - Quick and effective conching to optimise taste

 - Producing fat doughs and creams other than chocolate

 - Quickly disassembling and replacing all parts coming into contact with the product for accurate cleaning during recipe changes, with no ingredient overlap.

 The complete process is developed through two compact, separate and independent mini-lines which, to be commissioned, only require an electrical connection, with no need of other utility services.

-1. Multiprocess R is a system designed for processing cocoa beans, throughout a cycle starting with roasting - with the possibility of setting different parameters depending on the desired quality result - through to debacterisation, and ending with bean crushing and nib separation.
-Dried fruit is processed in the same way, being dried and roasted, peeled and granulated, or collected as a whole product.
+1. Multiprocess R is a system designed for processing cocoa beans, throughout a cycle starting with roasting - with the possibility of setting different parameters depending on the desired quality result - through to debacterisation, and ending with bean crushing and nib separation. nut is processed in the same way, being dried and roasted, peeled and granulated, or collected as a whole product.
 The cycle of operations can be performed automatically.
 Only the roaster must be manually loaded.